Santosh1176/90DaysOfDevOps/Linux/17-vim.md

 ![Vim Configurations](../images/vim-config.png)

+> Note: The comments in above image are for informative purpose. in-line useage of `#` in Vim is **not treated as comment**. comments should be written in a saperate line starting with `#`.

 Though the above settings are minimal and Vim is a very extensible tool.
 We can modify the behavior of our editor to suit our needs.